 Sure, it's all on the invitation, but give your wedding party a little more information so they can be prepared for your big day.
 Remind them when you'll be walking down the aisle, when cocktail hour begins, and what time guests should be seated for dinner.

-You should also include what time your parents, maid of honor, and best man will be making toasts!
+You should also include what time your parents, maid of honor, and best man will make toasts!
 This way they'll be prepared when the MC invites them to the mic—and will know how long they'll want to wait before hitting the bar.

 Transportation Information and Addresses

 Are you providing a shuttle service for your wedding party (or all of your guests)?
-Include what time transportation will be arriving and departing.
+Include what time transportation will arrive and depart.
 If they'll be driving themselves or taking a cab, also make sure to include the addresses of your venue(s) and any parking information they'll need to know.

 Important Phone Numbers